 Investment tax incentives may reduce tax revenues and thus limit efforts to mobilise domestic resources and progress towards the SDGs.
 Forgone revenue resulting from tax incentives is of particular concern when the incentives do not attract additional investment, and rather result in windfall gains to investors for projects that would have taken place in the absence of the incentives.
-Reforms to improve tax incentive design and limit the use of wasteful and redundant tax incentives is therefore crucial6.
+Reforms to improve tax incentive design and limit the use of wasteful and redundant tax incentives is therefore crucial.

 COVID-19 has thrown into sharp relief the need for tax systems to support the financing of robust and responsive health systems in developing countries, particularly in times of crisis.
 Health financing presents a range of challenges including the design and use of SSCs and the role of taxation to encourage healthier behaviour.
 In many developing countries, public expenditure on health is comparatively low as a share of GDP, necessitating a high share of private expenditures on health-care, which can be both regressive and inequitable, leaving many without adequate healthcare.
 Restricted public financing also limits the ability of the health system to develop capacity to respond to increasing healthcare needs in the community.
 Improving health financing through the tax system requires careful consideration of the design and use of health SSCs, through broadening the contribution base, ensuring adequate rates, and promoting formal labour force participation.
-Improving the design of taxes with strong links to the health sector can also contribute to the financing of health systems, such as on products that are harmful to health such as tobacco and alcohol consumption.
+Improving the design of taxes with strong links to the health such as tobacco and alcohol consumption.
 Environmentally related taxes that help reduce pollution can also play an important role in boosting public revenues as well as reducing harmful product consumption; as can other health related taxes, such as taxes on sugar, which are increasingly being considered.